Monday, December 11, 2006

 Well coach knows the answer already but how do you really tell?
 Well with a power meter, it isn't difficult to work out.
 Aside from actual race performances, the best guides are performance tests.
 These come in various shapes and sizes and generally follow a consistent protocol so that results can be compared over time.
 I have already described one such test I've done a number of times - the 16km (10 mile) Time Trial, which gives a really good marker of changes in aerobic fitness.
 See post here for an example.

-The protocol is the same as British Cycling's testing protocol - and involves riding on a stationary ergometer set-up, beginning with a resistance at the lower end of endurance training levels and then increasing the resistance by 15 to 25 watts per minute (the ramp rate).
-Different athletes would use a different starting power and different ramp rates.
-Where possible, the ramp rate should be gradual, rather than in large steps of 20 or 25W/min.
+The MAP testing protocol we use at RST is the same as used by British Cycling - and involves riding on a stationary ergometer or indoor trainer, beginning with a resistance at the lower end of endurance training levels and then increasing the resistance by 15, 20 or 25 watts per minute until you can no longer continue to sustain the power.

 The outcome we are looking for is the mean maximal power output for 1 minute, which (assuming the resistance is continually increasing) should be the average power for the final minute of the test prior to failure.